Agri-PV best with the EWS Sonnenfeld

 The next generation of turnkey agrivoltaic systems

-Sophisticated design for people, technology and nature.
+A well-designed concept for people, technology and nature.

 Features